Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 Spider Plants are not heavy feeders, so overfertilizing the plant may lead to yellow leaves.

-You need to give this amount once a month if you want full foliage growth for your plant.
+You must give this amount once a month if you want total foliage growth for your plant.

 Fertilizing in winter and fall can also ruin your Spider Plant as the plant remains dormant during this time.